 The welfare of our students and staff is our top priority as we respond to this fast developing situation.
-Please follow the University’s official communication channels and UK Government advice.
+Please follow the University’s official communication channels and UK Government advice regarding Covid-19.
 To read all University email updates on coronavirus, students should visit MyQMUL and staff should visit Connected.

 The Disability and Dyslexia Service remains open, although all activities are being carried out remotely, prodominantly via email, telephone or Zoom.
-Please email us or use our online form to get in touch or book an appointment.
+Please email the Disability and Dyslexia Service or use the DDS online contact form to get in touch or book an appointment.

 QMUL's Advice and Counselling Service have produced this 'Support during the Coronavirus situation' web page which provides for more information about services and provides resources to support your mental health and wellbeing at this time.

 Queen Mary has recently arranged for our students to have access to an online support resource called ‘Big White Wall’.
 This is available to all of our students - not just those registered with the Disability and Dyslexia Service - and we see it as a complementary resource to our various face-to-face wellbeing activities in Student and Academic Services, (e.g. access to mental health specialist staff in DDS as well as our colleagues in the Advice and Counselling Service).